yoramzarai/Numenos-exercise/README.md

 ## Python
 Python >=3.13 is used.
 Python environment is managed by [uv](https://docs.astral.sh/uv/).
 See the `pyproject.toml` file.

-Simply install uv, clone this repository and execute:
+To create the virtual environment, simply install uv, clone this repository and execute:
 ```console
 uv sync
 ```